-But when it comes to awards time, Viola Davis, who made her Broadway debut in Wilson's Seven Guitars got a Tony for her role in King Hedley IIas Troy's wife Rose is every bit a sure fire a contender.
-As Troy's wife Rose she is glowing presence.
+But when it comes to awards time, Viola Davis, who made her Broadway debut in Wilson's Seven Guitars got a Tony for her role in King Hedley IIas Troy's wife Rose is also a sure fire a contender.
+Her Rose is glowing presence.
 Her monologue upon learning of Troy's involvement with another woman is an operatic cry of anguish.

-While a universal story, Fences, true to the mission of writing a cycle of plays that dramatize the lives of African-Americans within the particulars of the decade in which their stories unfold.
+The universal story, Fences is true to Wilson's mission of writing a cycle of plays that dramatize the lives of African-Americans within the particulars of the decade in which their stories unfold.
 Thus the 1957 time frame introduces us to a man who was born too soon to be the great baseball star his talents and ambition warranted.

-Troy uses the task of building a fence around that house (which Rose wants less to keep burglars out than to keep her family safe and close), to keep a tight reign on Cory (Chris Chalk), his seventeen-year-old son with whom he has a combustible relationship that comes to a boil because Troy doesn't want Cory to apply for the college football scholarship — ostensibly to prevent him from being exploited and disappointed as he was in his ambitions to be a professional baseball player, though Cory's probably right when he accuses him of holding him back because he can't face having the son succeed as he didn't.
+Troy uses the task of building a fence around that house (which Rose wants less to keep burglars out than to keep her family safe and close) to keep a tight reign on Cory (Chris Chalk), his seventeen-year-old son with whom he has a combustible relationship.
+That relationship comes to a boil because Troy doesn't want Cory to apply for the college football scholarship — ostensibly this is to prevent him from being exploited and disappointed as he was in his ambitions to be a professional baseball player.
+However, Cory is probably right when he accuses him of holding him back because he can't face having the son succeed as he didn't.

-Troy also has an older son, Lyons (Russell Hornsby) from a first marriage, with whom he has an easier relationship even though he's scornful as he is of that son's fecklessness.
+Troy also has an older son, Lyons (Russell Hornsby) from a first marriage with whom he has an easier relationship, despite being scornful of that son's fecklessness.
 Hornsby makes the self-serving rogue a likeable and ultimately supportive family member.

-While Troy wins a victory in getting himself promoted from rubbish hauler to driver, it's the victory that's eluded him that the root cause for his sabotaging his marriage.
-Because his unrequieted love for baseball is even greater than his love for Rose, he can't resist the woman from Florida who somehow makes him feel like the man who could still — play in the big leagues.—
+While Troy wins a victory in getting himself promoted from rubbish hauler to driver, it's the victory that's eluded him that's the root cause for his sabotaging his marriage.
+Because his unrequieted love for baseball is even greater than his love for Rose, he can't resist a woman from Florida who somehow makes him feel like the man who could still play in the big leagues.

 The topnotch production values include costumes by Wilson's widow, Constanza Romero.
 The only thing that changes in Santo Loquasto's wonderfully realistic set is that the fence is completed and the seeds planted near to the big leafy tree by young Raynell (played by one of two young actors, SaCha Stewart-Coleman at the performance I saw) will bloom as one hopes her future and Cory's will.